What is Bone Broth?

 But what’s so great about it and why it became a buzzword in recent years?
 What benefits does it have and how it relates to intermittent fasting?

-The meal dates to prehistoric times when food shortage made hunter-gatherers use every otherwise inedible part of animal body.
+The meal dates to prehistoric times when food shortage made hunter-gatherers use every otherwise inedible part of the animal's body.
 It can be made from pork, beef, chicken, or even fish bones.
 Besides being used in soups, sauces, and gravies, it is now regaining its popularity as a health drink and is even called superfood and liquid gold for its incredibly high nutrition value.

 How so?
-Well, bones are the storehouse of essential nutrients such as calcium and magnesium, as well as a source of collagen and gelatine - the two nutrients known for their benefits for skin, joint, and gut health.
+Well, bones are the storehouse of essential nutrients such as calcium and magnesium, as well as a source of collagen and gelatine - the two nutrients known for their benefits for skin, joints, and gut health.